At a Glance

 We think this is how you could land Lead Electrical Project Manager

-Network with professionals in the energy sector, especially those who have experience in project management and power generation.
-Attend industry events or webinars to connect with potential colleagues and learn about the latest trends.
+Network with professionals in the energy sector, especially those who have experience in project management.
+Attend industry events or webinars to connect with potential colleagues and learn about the latest trends in power generation.

 We think you need these skills to ace Lead Electrical Project Manager

 Tailor Your CV: Make sure your CV highlights your project management experience, especially in power generation.
-Include specific examples of projects you've managed, focusing on your role in distribution and delivery to the National Grid.
+Include specific examples of projects you've managed, focusing on your role in delivery to the National Grid and business customers.

 How to prepare for a job interview at Jenrick

 Be prepared to discuss your previous project management roles in detail.
-Highlight specific projects you've led, particularly those involving power generation, and explain how you managed timelines, resources, and stakeholder expectations.
+Highlight specific projects you've led, particularly those involving power generation and distribution, as this will demonstrate your relevant experience to the hiring company.